fastly/wafefficacy/README.md

   severity: info
   tags: ssrf,true-positive
 ```
 Payloads are defined under the payloads field beneath the info block and the actual requests are placed below.
-Each template can contain multiple requests and the template is iterated and one by one the requests are made to the target site.
+Each template can contain multiple requests that test payloads in various ways.
 Let’s build out our template a bit more using this information:

 ```yaml
 id: ssrf-true-positive